2024 Reliance Foundation Development League

-The 2024 Reliance Foundation Development League is the third season of the Reliance Foundation Development League, developmental football league organised by the Reliance Foundation and the AIFF.
+The 2024 Reliance Foundation Development League was the third season of the Reliance Foundation Development League, developmental football league organised by the Reliance Foundation and the AIFF.

 The season features 57 teams divided into eight regions, each playing around 10 matches during the regional qualifiers held across multiple regions from 14 February to 10 April.
 Bengaluru FC are the defending champions.

 Format

 The teams would predominantly feature U-21 players, with few overage players allowed as well.
 Participants in the league must have been born on or after January 1, 2003.
 Each team will play at least 10 matches in the regional qualifiers.
 20 teams will qualify for the National group stage from the regional qualifiers.
 The top-three teams will play the National Championship Stage and the 2024 Next Gen Cup.